 The importance of efficient systems design

-As a business owner we must periodically revisit our processes and procedures in different areas within the company.
+As business owners, we must periodically revisit our processes and procedures in different areas within the company.
 We have to check in on our departments and ask key questions.
 Is there a more efficient way of doing this?
 What are my competitors doing?
 Are our systems making it unnecessarily challenging for my team and potential clients?
 These are questions that should be thought about and discussed from time to time to ensure that it’s not being neglected.
 Because it’s easier to continue with established processes, it can be easy to ignore issues that could be causing bottlenecks or other problems in your business.

 Creating and upgrading great systems are vital steps for the growth of your business as well.
 Failure to do so will prohibit your business from properly scaling because it will always run into system roadblocks as you add team members, get more clients, add-on services, etc. It can create a plateau within your business that has nothing to do with marketing or needing to hire more people, but due to a system issue.